willmorrison1/RVaggregator/README.md

            MEMORY_FRACTION] [--aggregation_chunk_size AGGREGATION_CHUNK_SIZE] [--aggregate_ordinal
            AGGREGATE_ORDINAL] input_file aggregation_file output_directory

-Follow the [R use](#R%20use) section to familiarise yourself with the variable names and descriptions required for the CLI inputs.
+Follow the “R use” section to familiarise yourself with the variable names and descriptions required for the CLI inputs.

 A sample command line execution under windows would be